The International Baccalaureate – Inspiring Individuals

 The International Baccalaureate Middle Years Programme

-Since 2014, Preshil has introduced a secondary school programme based on the *International Baccalaureate Middle Years Programme (MYP) for Years Seven to Ten.
-This programme is a perfect fit for Preshil to continue its progressive approach in a dynamic and internationally supported network of schools.
+Since 2014, Preshil has introduced a Alternative Secondary School programme based on the International Baccalaureate Middle Years Programme (MYP) for Years Seven to Ten.
+The programme is a perfect fit for Preshil to continue its progressive approach in a dynamic and internationally supported network of schools.